Achievements and awards in 2023

 - IT4Innovations launched another Horizon 2020 project: OPENQKD.
 This project implements and tests a pilot quantum communication infrastructure in several European countries.

 - Pavel Moravec from the Advanced Data Analysis and Simulations Lab won the Best Poster Award at the CISIM 2019 Conference in Belgrade, Serbia.

-- Already for the seventh time we joined the PRACE Summer of HPC program and hosted two foreign students during the summer internship.
+- For the seventh time, we joined the PRACE Summer of HPC program and hosted two foreign students during the summer internship.
 The program is intended for students of European universities and is focused on HPC in the supercomputing centers participating in the Partnership for Advanced Computing in Europe (PRACE) project.

 - The IT4Innovations building celebrated its 5th birthday; two supercomputers were added in 2019.